 - Gold paint pen

 Begin by printing out your patterns on the printable vinyl.
 While you can use the print and cut feature on the Cricut, I found it easier to print a whole page of the pattern and then use the Cricut Explore Air 2 to cut out the round shapes only.
-But if you want a more complex pattern like the candy swirl that can’t be printed as a whole page, you will need to use the print to cut feature and upload a .jpg of the sized circles with the pattern and then print it out with the registration marks and then have the Cricut cut out the pattern.
+You’ll need to use the print-to-cut feature and upload a .jpg of the sized circles with the pattern if you want a more complex pattern like the candy swirl that can’t be printed as a whole page.
+Then, print it out with the registration marks and then have the Cricut cut out the pattern.

 As you can see above, I printed out the stripes as a print to cut.
-When the printer printed the pattern circles, it added a black registration line around the pieces to let the Cricut machine know where the pattern was when it came time to cut.
+The printer added added a black registration line around the circle pieces to let the Cricut machine know where the pattern was when it was time to cut.

 After printing, press the printable vinyl on the cutting mat and feed it into the machine.
 Then cut out the shapes to match your wood ornaments.
-Since the ornaments I used were round, I measured the circle size to get the size I need to cut.
+Then, to get the size I needed to cut for my round ornaments, I measured the circle.
 Next, peel away the negative space of the vinyl to reveal the pattern pieces.

 I gave my ornaments a coat of white paint so that the wood wouldn’t show through the stripes.
 If you have a fully cut out pattern with no negative space, then you can skip this step!